NaimaMu/SOAR-PROJECT/Scheduling_My_Python_Script.md

 # Run the Schedualer
 <img width="689" height="52" alt="image" src="https://github.com/user-attachments/assets/e7cba776-8935-4264-a895-b8439405b3ad" />

-# Confirm if you get a message on discord
+# Confirm Discord Alert
-As we can see here, The task scheduler run the script successfully and I was able to view the message in discord!
+As we can see here, the Task Scheduler ran the script successfully and I was able to view the message in Discord!

 <img width="410" height="197" alt="image" src="https://github.com/user-attachments/assets/676577ec-dabd-4ae2-a38b-999d8ac39924" />